zio/zio-telemetry/README.md

 ProxyServer started on port 8080
 ```
 if the server has been started properly.
+typ
 ##### StatusesService

 Provides the implementation of the service, which returns the status of the backend service and the proxy service itself. `Client` is used to retrieve the status of the backend service.

+This is also where the tracing of the application is done, by collecting the timings and logging things such as the span type and the HTTP method.
+The context is injected into a carrier, and passed along to the backend through `Client`, where a child span is created, and logging of the backend service is done.

 #### Backend service